 Early attempts at environmental conservation, as represented in the environmentalism of the 1960s and early 1970s were shaped by deep ecology arguments for the intrinsic value of nature independent of social and economic utility to humans.
 These values combined with newly recognised ecological risks to produce so-called “fortress conservation”, strategies premised on excluding people and economic processes from protected areas dedicated to nature conservation.
-The shift away from this position began in the 1970s as public agencies, donors, activists, and researchers confronted socioeconomic, political, and ethical problems linked to displacement of local people in efforts to arrest deforestation, loss of biodiversity, unsustainable fishing and other resource-extraction practices.
+The shift away from this position began in the 1970s as public agencies, donors, activists, and researchers confronted socioeconomic, political, and ethical problems linked to displacement of local people in efforts to arrest deforestation, loss of biodiversity, unsustainable fishing, and other resource-extraction practices.
 The strategies that began to emerge aim to achieve and consolidate conservation gains by promoting secure livelihoods that allow local people to shift away from ecologically unsustainable practices.
 While there is considerable heterogeneity under this big tent of sustainable development, the relationships between human-centered and nature-centered objectives remain substantially unclear.

-We need new approaches to conservation, and we need to reflect critically on experiments underway.
+We need new approaches to conservation, and we need to reflect critically on the experiments underway.
 At the Nilgiris Field Learning Center (hereafter NFLC), in partnership with the indigenous communities, we cross boundaries of disciplines, cultures, languages, organisations, scales, and the worlds of theory and practice as we pursue our goals.
 This is a collaborative project of a mid-sized NGO, Keystone Foundation, based in Kotagiri, Nilgiris District, Tamil Nadu, and a large higher education institution, Cornell University, based in Ithaca, New York.
 Our collaboration aims to create an integrative model of education, research, and practice focused on issues of environmental conservation and sustainable development.
 The sprawling Nilgiri Biosphere Reserve (NBR)—a global ecological diversity and endemism hotspot—provides an ideal setting for this experiment.
-It contains a broad range of landscapes from protected areas, wildlife sanctuaries and large tracts of reserve forests to thriving plantation and commercial agriculture, an active tourism industry and a real estate boom fuelled by India’s economic growth that is reshaping urbanisation in the hills, including towns like Kotagiri.
+It contains a broad range of landscapes from protected areas, wildlife sanctuaries, and large tracts of reserve forests to the thriving plantation and commercial agriculture, active tourism industry, and a real estate boom fuelled by India’s economic growth that is reshaping urbanisation in the hills, including towns like Kotagiri.
 The NBR also contains a great diversity of cultures and communities including more than 30 adivasi (indigenous) groups who, at about 16 percent of the total NBR population of 1.2 million people, are among the region’s poorest and most marginalised.
 The scale and complexity of challenges and changes we observe in the region provide an ideal setting to develop and test a new model of environmental conservation and sustainable development.

-This article lays out a conceptual framework for this boundary pushing experiment.
+This article lays out a conceptual framework for this boundary-pushing experiment.
 In the e-edition of Current Conservation, this article is linked to seven research briefs by pairs of NFLC student researchers— an undergraduate student from Cornell working with their partner, a young Adivasi community member from the Nilgiris.
 The NFLC research projects have been operating for more than 5 years.
 The briefs highlight aspects of the work students did over 15 weeks in spring 2017.

 Connecting conservation to development: three approaches